 Mapping Your Study Abroad Experience as a BBA Student

 While the business school does not currently offer any semester-long programs that accept freshmen, some accept students for the summer after their freshman year.
-Business and pre-business students may also participate in other UW study abroad programs during their freshman year.
+Business and pre-business students may also participate in other UW-Madison study abroad programs during their freshman year.
 Most offer courses that will count toward the minimum of 52 credits in non-business/economics courses required to complete a BBA degree.

 Students who enter the UW with advanced standing may also be considered sophomores by credits for purposes of participating in a business study abroad program.